TechnicalFreak/GreenField.CypressWithDockerComposeDemo/README.md

         In a later scenarion, this tells a pipeline, that the tests are finished.
 Otherwise pipelines are running endless.

-Now in the folder /e2e/results/videos there should be the video of the executed test.
+In the folder /e2e/results/videos there should be the video of the executed test.

-For testing, a failed test, change the tested text in the sample_spec.js file.
-After running the test, with check for text, that is not displayed on the page, the result looks like
+The result of a failed text looks like the next line.
+For provocating a failed test, change the test-case in the sample_spec.js file.

     cypresswithdockercomposedemo_cypress_1 exited with code 1